-Among the new Quest's available "Innovation for Family" design features are:
+Among the 2014 Quest's available "Innovation for Family" design features are:

 - A sophisticated, modern exterior and interior design that provides a fresh approach to the minivan segment - including a "fluid sculpture" body with full surround glass treatment

-- Dual Opening glass moonroofs (two), providing refreshing breezes to front and rear occupants when open
+- Dual Opening Glass Moonroof, providing refreshing breezes to front and rear occupants when open

 - 2nd row power windows

-- Standard Quick Release Fold-Flat 2nd and 3rd row seats to make a flat load floor, and available 3rd row power-return seatback on LE
+- Standard Fold-Flat 2nd and 3rd row seats to make a flat load floor, and available 3rd row power-return seatback on LE

 - Quick Comfort heated front seats with advanced staged heating system design